DeanBurke/DreamBuild/README.md

     * Annoyingly it was a quick fix in the end to resolve this, by just using the classes that were being took from Mailchimp's core css, and using:<br>
      `!important`

+* **Discounts / Tip**

+    * When I got the functionality of all the discount logic, that was being applied to the bag.
+It was correctly showing in the browser, and the grand total was being updated to the correct amount.
+    * However, upon succesfully checking out, I noticed it was duplicating orders and the incorrect total was being sent to Stripe.
+    * This was due to me not updating the checkout view and the "update_total" function within the order model.
+Once this was done, successful orders were put through, and they matched the total being sent to Stripe also.

+* **Migrations**

+    * When updating the order model, while testing the discount logic, which was some trial and error.
+It seemed to want me to make migration for something that was migrated a few hours prior and was working fine.
+    * From searching for solutions through Slack and Google, and chatting to the Tutor team at [Code Institute](https://codeinstitute.net/), I had to reset my ElephantSQL database.
+    * Had to set up fixtures and a few other areas again, but it all worked fine.

 ## Unresolved Bugs

 * No known bugs present in the project at the time of writing this readme/testing.